raspberrypilearning/teachers-classroom-guide/vnc-classroom-guide.md

 ## Step 3: If necessary, configure the Pi to give out an IP address

-This is the method you'll want to use if your network administrator refuses to allow a Raspberry Pi to be connected to the main school network.
+This is the method you'll want to use if your school policies prohibit un-managed devices, such as a Raspberry Pi, to be connected to the main school network.
 This way each Raspberry Pi will be directly connecting to a host computer using a single Ethernet cable, thus making a completely isolated point-to-point network between the two.

 *Note: you don't need a crossover cable for this; a standard cable will work because the Pi Ethernet port auto-switches the transmit and receive pins.*